kgarczewski/django_SportApp/README.md

 # SportApp
 Django SportApp is an on-line service through which people can find partners to play sports with.

-Features:
+Site acces features:
+- User must be logged in to use an app
+- For signup user is required to give username and password
+- For login the user will be required to enter email and password only

+ Features (for logged user):
-- Post section to create and edit a post
+- Users can create and edit their posts
+- User can define
-- Event section to create and edit an event
+- Users can create and edit their events
-- Comment section to create and edit a comment
+- User can join to active events, and edit attendance
-- Message section to create messages
+- Comment section to create comments to events
+- Messaging system helps users to stay in touch
-- Group section to create group
+- Group section allows users to create groups - which improves comunnication
-- Display the list of active Posts
-- Display the list of active Events
-- Display the list of groups
-- Used PostgreSql to create DB